mrfdev/1MB/Resources/BookExport/README.md

 - Requires permission: `exportbook.command` (and `exportbook.reload` for reload)
 - Exports the written book or writable book (book & quill) in your **main hand** to a text file.
 - Can list all exported `.txt` files in the configured export directory.
+- Can optionally transform Minecraft color codes into different formats.

 ### Export behaviour